heremaps/gluecodium/doc/franca.md

         }
     }

+### Struct: Equatable

+This FDEPL property controls whether any equality comparison helpers are generated for the given Franca struct.
+Default value is `false`, i.e. no equality helpers are generated.
+This affects C++, Java and Swift generated code.

+FIDL:

+    package example

+    typeCollection ExampleTypeCollection {
+        struct exampleStruct {
+        }
+    }

+FDEPL:

+    define GeniumExtensions for typeCollection example.ExampleTypeCollection
+    {
+        struct exampleStruct {
+            Equatable = true
+        }
+    }

 ### Struct: ExternalType

 This FDEPL property controls whether the C++ header file is generated for the given Franca struct.